renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! note
-    [IAM is supported](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-iam.html) when running renovate within an EC2 instance in an ECS cluster.
-In this case, no additional environment variables are required.
+    [IAM is supported](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-iam.html) when running Renovate within an EC2 instance in an ECS cluster.
+In this case, no extra environment variables are required.
     Otherwise, the following environment variables should be set for the S3 client to work.

 ```